 I completed my review of Red Shift, the translated version of a 2005 freeware Japanese visual novel that was created by a single developer (see VNDB entry).
 The translation was part of the al|together project, which officially translated about 30 freeware Japanese visual novels into English between 2005 and 2008.
 Those interested in the game and its technical details should refer to my full review.
 In this article, I tackle another issue – the hair color of the albino co-protagonist, Mikoto Kujou, and how that is treated in Red Shift.

-Do note that this article does not spoil the key plot points of Red Shift – but if you have any interest in reading Red Shift, I would recommend doing so not only after consulting my review but before you read this in-depth analysis of Mikoto’s hair color and albinism.
+Do note that this article does not spoil the key plot points of Red Shift – but if you have any interest in reading the novel, I would recommend reading it prior to tackling my analysis of the main heroine’s albinism (you may consult my review to see if the novel as a whole interests you).

 My only look at hair color in a visual novel previously was a short piece on MYTH, a very peculiar commercial visual novel (available on Steam) which made a point of noting that a character depicted as having pink hair actually had pink hair.
 Red Shift is a decidedly more indie effort than MYTH despite having been created with the same scripting engine.
-It was a one-man show, whereas MYTH had a team behind it and some semblance of a budget.
+It was a one-man show, whereas MYTH had a team behind it.

 Before continuing to analyze Red Shift, I note that my reading of Red Shift is based solely on the official English-language translation.
 While the English version reads very well, and I have no reason to doubt its accuracy in all meaningful respects, we must remember that Red Shift was originally published in Japanese as Tokoyo no Hoshizora.
 That is, when I am examining in a granular way when the protagonist, Kouya, first references one point or another about Mikoto’s appearance or specific points therein when the term albino makes an appearance, my analysis is based solely on the translation and not the original.
-None of these differences ultimately change the fact that Mikoto is albino or that Kouya slowly puts the evidence in front of him together to figure that out, it is possible that specific terms appeared at different points in the original Japanese.
+None of these differences ultimately change the fact that Mikoto is albino or that Kouya slowly puts the evidence in front of him together to correctly conclude that Mikoto is albino.

 With my disclaimer out of the way, let us establish the nature of the world of Red Shift before we meet the white-haired heroine who plays a starring role in the instant inquiry.